Siggmond/voiceforg-ai/README.md

 It combines **low-latency speech-to-text**, **streaming audio ingestion**, and **LLM-powered reasoning** behind a clean API and a minimal mobile client.

-This project is designed as a **serious engineering showcase**, not a demo.
+This project focuses on real-world architecture, reliability, and developer experience.

 ---